RCheung763/Predicting-Recidivism-Amongst-Georgia-Parolees/README.md

 multi-class classification models indicated similar top variables for determining recidivism.
 The top two variables were percentage of days employed and jobs per year.
 Gang affiliation, average number of days on parole between drug tests and supervision score also ranked high in the models.
 Of the three SVM models run (linear, radial basis and polynomial kernels).
-A focus was made on not only accuracy but importantly reducing the rates of false positive.
+A focus was made on not only accuracy but also reducing the rates of false positive.